deryahazal/deryahazal/README.md

 ## About Me

-I'm a research-oriented student passionate about the intersection of functional materials and artificial intelligence.
-My work focuses on developing novel materials for energy storage and optoelectronic applications, while also exploring ML-assisted research automation tools for next-generation "self-driving labs."
+I'm a research oriented student passionate about the intersection of functional materials and artificial intelligence.
+My work focuses on developing novel materials for energy storage and optoelectronic applications, while also exploring ML-assisted research automation tools for next-generation self-driving labs.

-🎯 My mission: To merge chemistry, AI, and entrepreneurship into impactful deep-tech solutions that shape the future of scientific discovery and sustainability.

 ---